evanwills/filterFairy/README.md

 ##### `NULL` or `multi` or `true`
 If `data-multi` or `data-multi="multi"` or `data-multi="true"` the name attribute is required.
-(Otherwise) FilterFairy can't work out what other fields are part of the group.
+(Otherwise) filterFairy can't work out what other fields are part of the group.

 __NOTE:__ multi can used with any valid HTML form field.